raspberrypilearning/astronaut-reaction-times/en/step_4.md

 ## Add a random pause

-You don't want the game to start straight away, or for the start of the game to be predictable.
+The game should not start straight away, and the start of the game should not be predictable.

 --- task ---
-Add in some blocks to your program so that it waits for a random number of seconds before starting and then make the sprite shout "GO!".
+Add some blocks to your program so that it waits for a random number of seconds before it starts to run, and then make the sprite say "GO!"

 --- hints --- --- hint ---
-You will need to add in a `wait 1 seconds`{:class="block3control"} block and inside it place a `pick random 1 to 10`{:class="block3operators"} block
+Add a `wait 1 seconds`{:class="block3control"} block and put a `pick random 1 to 10`{:class="block3operators"} block inside it.
 --- /hint --- --- hint ---
-Here are the two blocks you will need
+Here are the two blocks you will need:

 ```blocks3
 say [Hello!]